inkeep/helpscout-ticket-creation-vercel/README.md

 EDGE_CONFIG_ID=<EDGE_CONFIG_ID>
 ```

-Creating an Edge Config will also automatically create an `EDGE_CONFIG` env variable in your project.
+Creating an Edge Config will also automatically create an `EDGE_CONFIG` env variable in your Vercel project.
 This is used for reads using the `@vercel/edge-config` SDK.

 For local development, you can visit your project's **Settings** > **Environment Variables** and copy it.